wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 ## Industries

-Options for industries in Salesforce forms:
+Options for 12 industries as recognized by Salesforce:

    * Automotive
    * Communications